mpourmpoulis/PythonVoiceCodingPlugin/doc/README.md

 ## Documentation Index

+* `WARNING` the following links contain pages heavy in gifs making their size relatively big.
+If you are on mobile, it might be best to view them via wifi instead of mobile data.

-some quick links to the various documentation files
+Some quick links to the various documentation files

 * [Argument Queries](./SelectArgument.md)